RickStrahl/wwMongoDb/README.md

 	mongodb://username:password@servername:port/database

 if no port is specified the default 27017 port is used.
+Username and password are optional and only required if you set up your database with a logon username and password.

 I recommend that you create an instance of the wwMongoDb object once and then store it somewhere persistent in your application: On an application or server object so it can be used without re-creating an instance for each connection.
 Unlike SQL server, Mongo creates new connections on each request, so there's no 'persistent' connection to the server.